ddaawwiidd/nightNoise/README.md

 #### Basic white noise app that helps to fall asleep or get focus during day.

-User has a choice of 4 different elements to can create his own desired ambience.
+User has a choice of:
+- 4 different noise elements to create his own desired ambience: fire, rain, wind, forest
+- space ambience: theta waves
+- whale sounds

-The app is work in progress.
-Stay tuned for more features.
+<em>The app is work in progress.
+Stay tuned for more features like a timer.</em>

-New <em>Teta Waves</em> sounds